Looking for the advantages and disadvantages of reading books?

 Your teachers and parents advise you to read more books.

 Even governments dedicate a considerable portion of their budget to the education sector.

 Is reading books even healthy?

 I’m an avid reader.
-To this date, I’ve read more than 35 books (still counting).
-And this habit has its pros and cons.
+And last year alone, I read more than 90 books (still counting).

 And in this article, I’m going to discuss all the advantages and disadvantages of reading books.

 In fact, the benefits of reading overpower the cons of reading, so much so that I even published a guide on how to make a reading habit.

 But just because I love reading books, I’m not going to hold back and only show you why reading books is the only solution.

 I’ll also elaborate on the subtle problems that occur when you read so much.

 Alrighty, so without further ado, let’s get started!